The most discriminable quantum states in the multicopy regime

-Finally, we mention that, when the number of states $N$ is not large enough to contain a state $k$-design, we expect that the pure states in which $\Discr(\{\ketbra{\psi_i}\}_i, k) = \Omega^\textup{q}_\textup{pure}(d,N,k)$ are likely good candidates for good approximations of state $k$-designs, and that they may be useful for applications where state $k$-designs are useful, such as in quantum tomography, quantum cryptography, and quantum error correction.
+Finally, we mention that when the number of states $N$ is not large enough to contain a state $k$-design, we expect that the sets of pure states for which $\Discr(\{\ketbra{\psi_i}\}_{i=1}^N, k) = \Omega^\textup{q}_\textup{pure}(d,N,k)$ are likely good approximations of state $k$-designs, and they can be used for applications where state $k$-designs are useful, such as in quantum tomography, quantum cryptography, and quantum error correction.